 Puppy pens come in many shapes and sizes.
 I have used many over the years (metal and plastic).
 The Iris Puppy Pen is the one that I have chosen to move forward with.
 I do recommend the 6 panel, which will allow you to expand the space once your puppy is acclimated.
 This will also work well with a litter box if you choose to use one.
 I have the 24" version, if you are worried about your puppy jumping you can upgrade to the taller version.

 I have tested out most substrates on the market, from pine, paper, shavings, and fake grass.
 I keep coming back to the Naturally Fresh Walnut Pellets.
 I have found they are WAY less messy, creating less dust in my home.
 They are also easy to clean up using a combo of bags and a small dust pan.
+I then use the soiled litter to fertilize my outdoor plants.

 We are firm believers that our dogs should be secure in the car when driving.
 95% of the time we crate our dogs.
 This gives them more freedom to move around.
 The key is to properly secure your crate in your vehicle.
 They should not be left loose.
 When in the car, our dogs ride in a Mid-Size Ruffland Kennel.
+I do not recommend other plastic or wire crates in the car, as they are not safe if in an accident.

 We understand that not everyone can fit a crate in their car.
 For that reason if your pup is going to ride loose, it is important to ensure that the harness you are using for them fits proper AND is crash tested.
 On those odd trips that one of my dogs ride loose (normally it is when we are out Jeeping in the desert) we use the Kurgo Harness, it is easy to use with any seatbelt assembly.
 This is NOT a harness I recommend for daily walking etc.